milkiezi/Final-project/README.md

 Sakunit Iamenetre 62102010188

-to use this project you have to install by clone
+to use this you have to install by clone this git to your pc
 **DO NOT DOWNLOAD ZIP**
 go to flask-project and install requirement.txt then start python